imatge-upc/VNeAT/README.md

 ## Requirements

-In order for this toolbox to properly parse and obtain the data to be processed there are some requirements that should be fullfilled.
+In order for this toolbox to properly parse and obtain the data to be processed there are some requirements that should be fulfilled.
 These requirements are the following:

 - **Excel file (.xls)** with all the metadata
     This file should contain the unique identifier for each subject, an optional